Frequently asked questions

 And we won’t judge if your kids use our free wifi to watch netflix on your ipad at the table.
 We’re parents too, after all.

-Non-runners: We give all of our staff free membership at the Gym, CrossFit or Yoga.
+Yes and no. We give all of our staff free membership at the Gym, CrossFit or Yoga.
 Their choice.

 Feel free to ask them about it - many of them exercise now.
 Don’t worry, we prohibit them from talking about CrossFit on social media.
 But we may or may not have a pull-up bar installed in the back.